AleFalla/Properties-to-molecules-Inverse-Mapping/README.md

 ## Miscellaneous

 Other scripts serve as utilities for various applications.
-The code related to the geodesic search and interpolation for the NEB part is being prepared.
+For the interpolation we have here a script called interpolator which can be adapted to reproduce the procedure used in the paper.

 ## General Remarks